Altinn/altinn-studio-docs/content/app/development/configuration/events/_index.en.md

 }
 ```

-1. The private variable in the servicen is included in the class
+1. The private variable in the service is included in the class

     ```cs
     private IEvents _eventsService;